-- (c) Attorney Withdrawal/Substitution.
-An attorney who has appeared as counsel of record in a civil matter may withdraw or be substituted by successor counsel in accordance with the following procedure: - (1) By Stipulation with Notice of Appearance by Successor Counsel.
-An attorney may withdraw or be substituted by successor counsel by stipulation endorsed by the client, all counsel of record, and any unrepresented parties in the case, provided: - (A) A notice of appearance of successor counsel either has been or is contemporaneously filed with the notice of withdrawal; - (B) No evidentiary hearing or trial date has been scheduled in the case; and - (C) The withdrawing and successor attorneys certify to the satisfaction of these conditions, and that the withdrawal/substitution of new counsel will not require an amendment of the Scheduling Order. - (2) Alternative: By Notice Same Firm.
-If the new attorney of record is associated with the same law firm as the former attorney of record, counsel may, in lieu of a Stipulation of Withdrawal/Substitution, submit a notice of appearance affirming that the client has knowledge of and is in agreement with the change. - (3) Alternative: By Notice Same Firm Two or More Attorneys Attorney Departing Firm.
+- (A) If the new attorney of record is associated with the same law firm as the former attorney of record, counsel may, in lieu of a Stipulation of Withdrawal/Substitution, submit a notice of appearance affirming that the client has knowledge of and is in agreement with the change. - (B) The United States Attorney, Assistant United States Attorneys, and Special Assistant United States Attorneys may be substituted by making an entry on the docket. - (3) Alternative: By Notice Same Firm Two or More Attorneys Attorney Departing Firm.
 If two or more attorneys presently or formerly affiliated with the same law firm are counsel of record for a party, and one of those attorneys is no longer affiliated with the law firm that represents the party, an attorney who remains affiliated with the law firm that represents the party may file a Notice of Withdrawal of Attorney affirming: - (A) that the formerly affiliated attorney is no longer affiliated with the law firm that represents the party; - (B) that the formerly affiliated attorney should be removed from the docket as counsel of record for the party; and - (C) that the attorney who remains affiliated with the law firm that represents the party remains counsel of record for that party. - (4) By Motion.
 In all other instances, an attorney who seeks to withdraw or be substituted as successor counsel shall file a motion, which must be served upon the client and all other counsel of record.
 If privileged or otherwise confidential information is reasonably necessary to support the application, such information may be submitted in camera to the Court, with a copy to the client only.
-If the Court takes no action on an unopposed motion for withdrawal or substitution with thirty (30) days of its filing, the motion will be deemed granted.

-(d) Attorney Changing Firms.
-An attorney who changes law firms after appearing in a matter, and who will continue to represent a party, shall mail to the clerk's office a change of address form and file a Notice of Change of Address with respect to the case.
+If the Court takes no action on an unopposed motion for withdrawal or substitution with thirty (30) days of its filing, the motion will be deemed granted. - (d) Attorney Changing Firms.
+An attorney who changes law firms after appearing in a matter, and who will continue to represent a party, shall update PACER with the correct address, email address, and telephone number.
 If the attorney changing firms will not continue to represent a party, and no other attorney from that law firm remains as counsel of record for that party, the withdrawal/substitution of counsel procedure outlined in subsection (c) shall be followed.